 #2- Use a content aggregator

-Nowadays, the large majority of websites that specialize in selling flights will search on dozens of different databases for you all at once and aggregate the data for you.
+Nowadays, the large majority of websites that specialize in selling flights will search dozens of different databases all at once and aggregate the data for you.
 These websites will then redirect you to the cheapest place for your ticket.
 That’s a good first step.
-I’ve included a search widget for Skyscanner, a website I love and use constantly.
-But that’s not the end of it.
+I always use Google Flights!

 #3- ALWAYS buy your ticket right on the website of the airline